 - Home Insurance Buy online 2022

 - policy bazar agent registration free 2022 – पॉलिसी बाजार एजेंट रजिस्ट्रेशन फ्री

 Syllabus of the Mains Exam

-Mains Exam of State PCS are very important because the marks that you get in Mains decide you merit in the BDO exam.
+Mains Exam of State PCS is very important because the marks that you get in Mains decide your merit in the BDO exam.

 The mains exam has a total of 8 papers, which are as follows: